ryanholbrook/data-science-project/README.md

 Collect the data in raw form, if not provided.

-<a id="orga1afb6d"></a>
+<a id="orgbc01c9f"></a>

 ## Experimental Design

 Statistically optimal ways of collecting data.
 The mantra is: *To get the most from your experiments, reduce the variance.* (Good 2005) When data collection is expensive, try to do it in the best way possible.
 Can be used for computer simulations, too.
 Consider active learning if you need to label data.

-<a id="org09c28b3"></a>
+<a id="orga6a94a9"></a>

 # Data Specification

-Determine what properties the data *should* have.
+What does *clean* data look like?
 These properties should be part of the data validation process.
 Anything in the data that deviates from this specification needs to be corrected or otherwise addressed before modeling. *Garbage In, Garbage Out.*

-Determine what properties the data *does* have.
-These properties are assumptions we can make about the data by what it is supposed to represent (like whether a feature is numeric, categorical, etc.) or how it was collected (like whether it is an independent sample, identically distributed, etc.) These properties need to be addressed as part of the modeling process.
+What are you assuming about the data?
+These properties are assumptions we make about the data by what it is supposed to represent (that is, the type and distribution of its corresponding population) or how it was collected (like whether it is an independent sample, identically distributed, etc.) These properties need to be addressed as part of the modeling process.

+If the data is collected as part of an ongoing process (like with stock prices, say), we need to be careful about *drift*.
+Distributions tend to change over time with changing conditions (*regime change*).

-<a id="org0592687"></a>
+<a id="org220bd8b"></a>

 ## Determine Statistical Type